Twentsvn/WebSocket-Datasource-Plugin/README.md

-#  Pulkit-Plugin @ Godspeed
+#  Websocket-Plugin @ Godspeed

-The **Pulkit-Plugin** is a simple WebSocket client that connects to a specified server, collects data for a given duration, and stores it in a file.
+The **Websocket-Plugin** is a simple WebSocket client that connects to a specified server, collects data for a given duration, and stores it in a file.
 Built to work within the **_Godspeed Framework_** this plugin requires minimal setup .

 ---

 ##  Configuration

-All settings for the plugin are managed through the `pulkit-plugin.yaml` file.
+All settings for the plugin are managed through the `websocket-plugin.yaml` file.
 The following parameters can be configured:

 | Parameter   | Description                                                |
 |-------------|------------------------------------------------------------|